← Blog | | Jeremiah Church

 Why open source - and why now?

 Proof.
-A commit hash beats a brochure in any audit.
+A commit hash beats a brochure in any exam.
 Regulators ask how messages are captured, encrypted, and transported.
 A marketing diagram won’t answer that.
 Source code can.

 Freedom.
 Some firms want a fully managed archive, and others want to build their own product without restriction.
 Go for it.
 If you want the AI of conversations, the automated storage, and the convenience, you can feel secure in your choice with Comma.